-More precisely, we here require the aggregation function to satisfy the following conditions:
+In this subsection, we require the aggregation function to satisfy the following conditions:

 Universal C-domain.
 The domain of F is the set of all possible profiles of C-consistent and complete individual judgment sets on the agenda X.

 Collective C-rationality.
 F generates C-consistent and complete collective judgment sets on the agenda X.